 While routine aggressive care of such frequent soft tissue injuries is commonplace, the care of ACL injuries remains controversial.
 Our success in returning dancers to ballet is based on several approaches and, admittedly, biases.

 First, immediate care of the injured dancer makes an enormous difference.
 Minimizing the mourning of the injury and the anxiety of the future by solving the problem and initiating rapid return to the studio reduces the likelihood of the injury becoming a career-ending event.

 Dancers cannot afford to lose a portion of their patella tendon or their hamstrings.
-So, when the ACL is completely ruptured, we reconstruct it with a donor bone-patellar tendon-bone graft, pre-loaded with the patient’s own stem cells.
+So, when the ACL is completely ruptured, we reconstruct it with a donor bone-patellar tendon-bone graft, pre-loaded with the patient’s own growth factors and native repair cells.
 During surgery the graft is placed so as to permit the knee to extend equally to the opposite knee—which, for many dancers, actually means hyperextension.
 Traditional graft placements often did not allow this extra motion Without it, though, the dancer would never be the same.

 Local, long acting anesthetics allow the dancer to watch their knee extending fully in the recovery room (see video).
 This visualization makes the recovery process significantly better since, once normal pain from post-surgery kicks in it, is harder to achieve the full range of motion.
 The video provides a mental affirmation; just knowing that the knee can go there makes all the difference.

 Ballet dancer patient story: ACL reconstruction and recovery